Helden-in-IT-DB/JS_EdgePuzzle/README.md

 > If the can't -Priority for the Possible Choice [Piece]

 > Step Third Neigbors
-> All Neighbor Pieces01 created corners, these corners need to corrospond with an unused Piece.
+> All Neighbors with Piece00 and Pieces01 created corners, these corners need to corrospond with an unused Piece.
 > If this is not possible the Neighbor Pieces01 get -Priority each
 > If this is possible the Neighbors Pieces01 and Piece00 get +Priority each: A complete 2x2 square has been created.